gouvermxt/mymoviedb-rails-backend/README.md

 - Open a terminal in the project's root folder

-- Run `bin/bundle exec rails db:create` to create the database
+- Run `bin/bundle` to install the gems

-- Run `bin/bundle exec rails db:migrate` to create the tables
+- Run `bin/rails db:setup` to setup the database

 - Create a configuration file containing the following: